 In any case, Harper and her brother are prickly characters and not very easy to relate to, and they don’t get any easier in this book.
-They are back in their home town, and we get to now a lot more about their origins this time around.
+They are back in their hometown, and we get to know a lot more about their origins this time around.
 We finally get the whole story about their missing sister, and we meet the two little sisters who live with an aunt and uncle.

 There isn’t as much new magic/plot stuff as there are answers this time.
 The sexy gypsy boy-almost-man is back, to my delight.
 Harper’s love interest is still a bit of a squick, but I suppose it makes sense for the characters.
 I have to wonder how many authors would stick with that kind of decision, knowing the backlash they’d get from their readers?

 If you’ve read the other Harper Connelly books, read this one for closure.
 If you haven’t, this isn’t the place to start!